 NOTE 6—In absence of an advertised mapping by the AP a default TID-to-link mapping is assumed unless an individual TID-to-link mapping is successfully negotiated.

-NOTE 7—No TID-To-Link Mapping Request nor TID-To-Link Mapping Response frames are transmitted by non-AP STAs affiliated with the associated non-AP MLDs in response to an advertised TID-to-link mapping.
+(#18145)NOTE 7— A non-AP MLD shall not transmit a response frame to acknowledge the reception of an advertised TID-To-Link mapping.
+However a non-AP MLD may initiate a negotiation of a TID-To-Link mapping that maps all TIDs to a subset of the enabled links of the advertised TID-To-Link mapping by transmitting a TID-To-Link Request frame.

 A non-AP MLD that is associated with an AP MLD that advertises a TID-to-link mapping may initiate a negotiation for a TID-to-link mapping that is different from the TID-to-link mapping established from the advertisement as described in this subclause.
 Any MLD shall not initiate a negotiation for a TID-to-link mapping that maps a TID to a link if the requested TID is not already mapped to the link in the advertised TID-to-link mapping

 Figure 35-15 (Example TID-to-link mapping frame exchange) shows an example sequence of TID-to-link mapping frame exchanges.
 The non-AP MLD operates in default mapping mode in the beginning of the sequence.
 The non-AP MLD then initiates a negotiation of a TID-to-link mapping A. The AP MLD accepts the request, after which TID-to-link mapping A is active for the non-AP MLD.
-Next the AP MLD starts to advertise a TID-to-link mapping B. At the time indicated by the Mapping Switch field of the advertised TID-to-Link Mapping element, TID-to-link mapping B is established on the non-AP MLD.
+Next the AP MLD starts to advertise a TID-to-link mapping B (#18146, #17853, #16013)which maps all TIDs to a link set that is a subset of the enabled link set in the TID-to-Link mapping A. At the time indicated by the Mapping Switch field of the advertised TID-to-Link Mapping element, TID-to-link mapping B is established on the non-AP MLD.
 Note that we assume that the non-AP MLD includes all the AP MLD link in its multi-link setup, so the same mapping B is established for the non-AP MLD.
-In the next step the non-AP MLD requests another TID-to-link mapping C. Note that any mapping between TIDs and links that is enabled in C must be already enabled in the advertised TID-to-link mapping B. The AP MLD accepts the request for TID-to-link mapping C, after which TID-to-link mapping C is active for the non-AP MLD.
-In the next step, the advertised TID-to-link mapping B ends (by expected duration reaching 0).
-At this point the non-AP MLD also reverts to a default mapping.
-Note that the ending of the former advertised TID-to-link mapping is treated as an advertisement of a new default mapping, hence the formerly established individually negotiated TID-to-link mapping is discarded.
+In the next step the non-AP MLD requests another TID-to-link mapping C. Note that (#16506)the links included in the Link Mapping field of Mapping C shall be a subset of the links included in the Link Mapping field of Mapping B .
+The AP MLD accepts the request for TID-to-link mapping C, after which TID-to-link mapping C is active for the non-AP MLD. (#18146, #17853, #16013)

-Figure 35-15—Example TID-to-link mapping frame exchange
+Figure 35-15—Example TID-to-link mapping frame exchange(#18146, #17853, #16013)